Chico, California: Climate

 Chico and the Sacramento Valley have a Mediterranean climate (Köppen Csa), with hot, dry summers and cool, wet winters.

 Temperatures can rise well above 100 F in the summer.
 Chico is one of the top metropolitan areas in the nation for number of clear days.

 Winters are cool and wet, with the greatest rainfall occurring in January and February.
 July is usually the hottest month, with an average high temperature of 94 °F and an average low temperature of 61 °F. January is the coolest month, with an average high temperature of 55 °F and an average low temperature of 35 °F. The average annual rainfall is 27 in.
 Tule fog is sometimes present during the autumn and winter months.
-Snow occasionally falls in the hills east of Chico, but has become quite rare in Chico itself; as of 2024, measurable snow has not occurred in Chico since December 1988.
+Snow occasionally falls in the hills east of Chico, but has become quite rare in Chico itself; February 19, 2026 was the first measurable snow in Chico since December 1988.